 - Guerrilla marketing and PR campaigns

-Research shows that 70% of shopping decisions are made at the point of purchase, so it’s no wonder that these factors crop up in both areas…
+Research shows that 70% of shopping decisions are made at the point of purchase, so it’s no wonder that these factors crop up in both areas.
+They’re that important.

 It’s a logical scenario:

 A manufacturer should know his or her product better than anyone.
 They must be able to understand their market, too.